-The Solidarity Fridge is an open and collaborative project aimed at reducing food waste occurring at households, grocery stores, restaurants, events with catering, etc. Our mission is to facilitate a sharing and collaborative culture, creating the proper infrastructure (with open fridges and pantries), in order to prevent good food from ending up at the trash can.
-With Solikyl we can not only reduce waste, but also make it easier for anyone who cannot afford buying food or who cannot stand seeing good food going to waste and who want to contribute to a more sustainable society.
+The Solidarity Fridge is a grassroots, open and collaborative project aimed at reducing food waste occurring at households, supermarkets, restaurants, events, etc. Our mission is to facilitate a sharing and collaborative culture by creating a physical and digital infrastructure (with public food sharing points and a digital platform) to prevent good food from ending up at the trash bin.
+We reduce food waste by helping and empowering those who cannot afford it and those who just cannot stand seeing the waste happening and want to contribute to a more sustainable society.
+Society’s food surplus is for everyone to share!

 How does it work?

 An open fridge or pantry is a point of redistribution, where food from individuals or a grocery store can be stored temporarily until it finds its way to someone’s stomach, instead of just being thrown away.
 These redistribution points are open to the public, to anyone who wants to either leave or take food from it, with no money or reciprocity required.
 Cooperating partners, such as supermarkets, bakeries, restaurants etc., can also donate food to the fridge/pantry, picked up on a regular basis by foodsavers.
-It’s up to us (including you, if you wish!) to take on the roles of keeping the fridge clean, picking up donated food, inaugurating fridges in different neighborhoods, etc.
+It’s up to us (including you, if you wish!) to take on the roles of saving donated food, being an ambassador to find more partnerships or to inaugurate fridges in different neighborhoods, etc.